FJNel/book-project/api/api-docs.md

 # Authentication

 The `/auth/` route is used for all authentication-related operations, including user registration, login, logout, password reset, and token refresh.

+### CAPTCHA Protection Overview

+This API uses reCAPTCHA v3 to mitigate abuse.
+Clients must include a `captchaToken` issued by Google reCAPTCHA v3 in the JSON body for protected endpoints.
+The server verifies the token with Google, enforces a minimum score (≥ 0.7), and checks that the action matches the expected action for the endpoint.
+If verification fails, the API returns `400` with `message: "CAPTCHA_VERIFICATION_FAILED"`.

+- `POST /auth/register` → action: `register`
+- `POST /auth/login` → action: `login`
+- `POST /auth/resend-verification` → action: `resend-verification`
+- `POST /auth/verify-email` → action: `verify-email`
+- `POST /auth/request-password-reset` → action: `request-password-reset`
+- `POST /auth/reset-password` → action: `reset-password`

 ## Register